How to have the perfect office

 Generally, having enough space to allow for both benefits most companies.
-Hot desking is a hot topic of debate (sorry!) and many businesses are looking at their options when it comes to the traditional office space and whether it’s still working.
+Many businesses are looking at their options when it comes to the traditional office space and whether it’s still working.
 We spoke to the experts and the feeling is that the office of the future could be very different to what we’ve been used to.
 Mark Eltringham is a workplace specialist and explains:

 “New offices will feature a core surrounded by break-out spaces, cafes, collaborative environments such as meeting rooms, private pods for working, and even games rooms and gyms.
 There will be a range of facilities to create an environment that people actually want to go to.”